tedneward/Azgaarnoth/Classes/Mystic/index.md

 These are all mystics, followers of a strange and mysterious form of power.
 Mystics shun the world to turn their eyes inward, mastering the full potential of their minds and exploring their psyches before turning to face the world.
 Mystics are incredibly rare, and most prefer to keep the nature of their abilities secret.
 Using their inner, psychic strength, they can read minds, fade into invisibility, transform their bodies into living iron, and seize control of the physical world and bend it to their will.

 Mysticism has always been a part of the fabric of life in Azgaarnoth, but when the advisors left [Yithi](../People/Yithi.md) and moved north into [Zhi](../../Nations/Zhi.md) to form their Council of Seers there many years later, they found that a new source of power--that of the mind--was open to those willing to put the time and discipline into it.
 Seeing in this new branch of study an opportunity to leave some of the shackles of arcane and divine behind, the Council put a significant amount of energy into its study, and in time, found a whole new category of power-users.
-As a result, mystics are far more common among the [Yithi](../../Nations/Yithi.md) and [Zhi](../../Nations/Zhi.md), but many of the secrets of mysticism have had the time required to move all across the world.
+As a result, mystics are far more common among the [Yithi](../../Nations/Yithi.md) and [Zhi](../../Nations/Zhi.md) than in other regions in Azgaarnoth, but make no mistake--the secrets of mysticism have had the time required to move all across the world, and a mystic can be found in almost any city.

-Some [mage schools](../../Organizations/MageSchools/index.md) have begun to form around mysticism, but as of yet those schools are extremely small, few, and far apart; those who seek to study the mystic arts are encouraged to journey east, particularly into [Zhi](../../Nations/Zhi.md) to find the master they seek.
+Some [mage schools](../../Organizations/MageSchools/index.md) have begun to form around mysticism, but as of yet those schools are extremely small, few, and far apart; many are those who seek to study the mystic arts that find they are encouraged to journey east, particularly into [Zhi](../../Nations/Zhi.md), to find the master they seek.

 ```
 name = 'Mystic'